BeamMP/Docs/docs/en/server/create-a-server.md

 ---
 ## **Overview**

-**Creating a Home Server is free, hosting one with a VPS is easy and more secure**
+**Creating a Home Server is free, hosting one with a VPS is easier and more secure**

 Servers are an integral part of BeamMP; players are connected to each other through the server.
 They run natively on Windows and Linux.